-- Select ObjectsExternal Dynamic Lists, and click on a dynamic IP, domain, or URL list.
+- Select, and click on a dynamic IP, domain, or URL list.ObjectsExternal Dynamic Lists

-server authentication.You cannot edit or save changes to an external dynamic list with an HTTPS URL if you don’t enable server authentication first.Select an existingCertificate Profilefor the list, or create a New Certificate Profile.A certificate profile authenticates a device and its certificates.
+- (New) If the server hosting the external dynamic list is secured with SSL (such as lists with an HTTPS URL), enable server authentication.You cannot edit or save changes to an external dynamic list with an HTTPS URL if you don’t enable server authentication first.Select an existingCertificate Profilefor the list, or create aNew Certificate Profile.A certificate profile authenticates a device and its certificates.
 The certificate profile you select must have a root CA certificate that matches the certificate installed on the server you are authenticating (also an intermediate CA certificate, if the server has one).
 It is also recommended that you enable CRL and/or OCSP status verification, which checks the revocation status of the server certificates.
 Learn more about how to configure a certificate profile.If the external dynamic list source has an HTTP URL, you are not required to select a certificate profile.
 The firewall connects to the server that hosts the external dynamic list without certificate validation.Maximize the number of external dynamic lists that you can use to enforce policy.
 Use the same certificate profile to authenticate external dynamic lists from the same source URL.
 If you assign different certificate profiles to external dynamic lists from the same source URL, the firewall counts each list as a unique external dynamic list.

-list has an HTTPS URL and requires a username and password for list
+- (New) If the source of the external dynamic list has an HTTPS URL and requires a username and password for list access, enable client authentication.

 - SelectClient Authentication.